f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 Click **Save and Exit**.

 Go back to your browser tab that you had open to http://[animal-name]-frontend.lab-mcn.f5demos.com and hit **[Shift + Refresh]**.

+.. note:: If you receive a 503 error, please wait a moment and [Shift + Refresh] your browser.

 You should be back to the AWS page now.